RAGRouter-Bench: A Dataset and Benchmark for Adaptive RAG Routing: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) has become a core paradigm for grounding large language models with external knowledge.
-Despite extensive efforts exploring diverse retrieval strategies, existing studies predominantly focus on query-side complexity or isolated method improvements, lacking a systematic understanding of how RAG paradigms behave across different query–corpus contexts and effectiveness–efficiency trade-offs.
-In this work, we introduce RAGRouter-Bench, the first dataset and benchmark designed for adaptive RAG routing.
-RAGRouter-Bench revisits retrieval from a query–corpus compatibility perspective and standardizes five representative RAG paradigms for systematic evaluation across 7,727 queries and 21,460 documents spanning diverse domains.
-The benchmark incorporates three canonical query types together with fine-grained semantic and structural corpus metrics, as well as a unified evaluation for both generation quality and resource consumption.
-Experiments with DeepSeek-V3 and LLaMA-3.1-8B demonstrate that no single RAG paradigm is universally optimal, that paradigm applicability is strongly shaped by query–corpus interactions, and that increased advanced mechanism does not necessarily yield better effectiveness–efficiency trade-offs.
-These findings underscore the necessity of routing-aware evaluation and establish a foundation for adaptive, interpretable, and generalizable next-generation RAG systems.
+Retrieval-augmented generation (RAG) has evolved into a family of paradigms with distinct performance profiles and resource demands, turning paradigm selection into a multi-criteria, context-dependent decision problem.
+Nevertheless, existing studies largely focus on isolated method improvements or query-only benchmarking, without systematically examining how RAG paradigms behave across diverse query–corpus contexts and effectiveness–efficiency trade-offs.
+In this work, we introduce \text{RAGRouter-Bench}, the first dataset and benchmark for adaptive RAG routing.
+Grounded in query–corpus compatibility, the benchmark integrates three canonical query types, fine-grained corpus indicators capturing structural and semantic properties, and a unified protocol for evaluating both generation quality and resource consumption.
+Then, we implement standardized RAG paradigms with multiple backbone LLMs across all query–corpus combinations, constructing a comprehensive benchmark with quantitative metrics and LLM-as-a-Judge evaluations to inform context-aware and cost-effective RAG routing decisions.
+We further formulate routing as context-dependent paradigm selection and benchmark a range of query–corpus routers on the constructed dataset.
+Extensive experiments demonstrate that no one-size-fits-all paradigm exists across query–corpus pairs, and that adaptive routing yields more favorable effectiveness–efficiency trade-offs than fixed paradigm selection.
+These findings establish query–corpus compatibility as a central principle for adaptive RAG routing and position RAGRouter-Bench as a systematic testbed for next-generation RAG systems. \footnote{\faGithub~\textbf{Code:} \url{https://github.com/ziqiwang0908/RAGRouter-Bench}} \footnote{\faDatabase~\textbf{Dataset:} \url{https://huggingface.co/datasets/Chaplain0908/RAGRouter}} \footnote{\faTrophy~\textbf{Leaderboard:} \url{https://huggingface.co/spaces/Chaplain0908/RAGRouter-Leaderboard}}